(Note: The links in the post may be affiliate links. You can read our disclosure policy here.)

 - lack of energy

-I was first introduced to D-Ribose by Dr. Teitelbaum’s book Fatigued to Fantastic.
+I was first introduced to D-Ribose by Dr. Teitelbaum’s books Fatigued to Fantastic and The Fatigue and Fibromyalgia Solution: The Essential Guide to Overcoming Chronic Fatigue and Fibromyalgia, Made Easy!

 Patients reported improvements in five categories: sleep, energy, overall well-being, mental clarity and pain intensity.
 66% of those in the study reported a 45% increase in their energy and a 30% increase in their overall feeling of well-being.